The hidden ravages of a warming planet

 A survey of people between the ages of 16 and 25 in 10 different countries, published in The Lancet, found that three-quarters feared the future.
 More than half said that humanity was doomed to disappear.
 Some feel betrayed by the generations and leaders that came before them.
 They say they feel angry but helpless when they see that people in positions of power do not act urgently.

-Nearly 40 percent of young people expressed doubts about having children.
+Nearly 40 percent of young people expressed doubts regarding having children.
 If nature feels so out of balance today, some wonder what point there is in bringing children into this world destined for an even bleaker future.

 Black and Latino communities, as well as indigenous peoples, feel some of the worst physical effects of climate change, living in places with a legacy of mining, energy extraction, and other polluting processes.
 And while these groups are among the most dismayed by climate change, community resources to deal with the emotional fallout are more limited.